Telephone: 604 444-4889

 photo: Noah Meyer

 Writer, visual artist, and cultural worker Renee Rodin was born and raised in Montreal.
 Spending a year in London, England, after graduating from Sir George Williams University, she returned to Vancouver, Canada, in the 1960s.
 In the 1980s she founded the bookstore R2B2 and ran its regular readings series for eight years.
 She was literary co-ordinator of the Western Front from 1992-1993.
 Her writing has appeared in numerous periodicals, and her visual work, generally photographic, has been displayed widely.
 Her piece in the exhibition Fear of Others—Art Against Racism toured North America in 1990.
-Rodin is the author of a book of prose poems Bread and Salt (Talonbooks) and a chapbook Ready for Freddy (Nomados).
+Rodin is the author of a book of prose poems Bread and Salt (Talonbooks), Subject to Change (Talonbooks), and a chapbook Ready for Freddy (Nomados).

 QUOTES OF NOTESubject to Change